rubeenl99/Retail_Analysis/README.md

 ## Practical Recommendations

-- **Promotions for Low-Sales Months**: Focus marketing campaigns, discounts, or special offers in months with lower total sales (e.g., **March, April, September**) to stimulate demand and balance revenue throughout the year.
+- **Promotions for Low-Sales Months**: Focus marketing campaigns, discounts, or special offers in months with lower total sales (**March, April, September**) to stimulate demand and balance revenue throughout the year.

 - **Inventory Optimization**: Ensure sufficient stock of top-selling products, especially during high-demand months like **May and October**, to avoid stockouts and maximize sales.